When A Hurt Aishwarya Rai Bachchan Reacted To Being Hit By Media: People Feel Good Hitting Out At Me

 Aishwarya Has Come A Long Way

 Aishwarya Rai Bachchan is one of the few actresses of B-town, who has achieved big on her own and without having any Godfather.
-In her two-decade spanning years, Aishwarya has given us many iconic films including Devdas and Hum Dil De Chuke Sanam.
+In her two-decade career, Aishwarya has given us many iconic films including Devdas and Hum Dil De Chuke Sanam.

 On the work front, Aishwarya was last seen in Fanney Khan.
-The film got tanked at the box office.
-She will be seen next in Mani Ratnam's next.
+The film tanked at the box office.
+We will see her next in Mani Ratnam's upcoming project.